foundry-rs/book/src/cheatcodes/parse-json.md

 ### JSONpath Key

-`parseJson` uses a syntax called JSONpath to form arbitrary keys for arbitrary json files.
+`parseJson` uses a syntax called JSONpath to form arbitrary keys for arbitrary JSON files.
 The same syntax (or rather a dialect) is used by the tool [`jq`](https://stedolan.github.io/jq/).

 To read more about the syntax, you can visit the [README](https://crates.io/crates/jsonpath-rust) of the rust library that we use under the hood to implement the feature.
 That way you can be certain that you are using the correct dialect of jsonPath.